-Review the additional important safety alerts on the next pages before operating either the hydraulic or Schwintek slide systems.
+Review the additional important safety alerts on the next pages before operating either the slide systems.
 If a slide out system stalls out before reaching end of stroke OR if the slide room does not close and seal tightly, call your dealer or Grand Design RV Customer Service for trouble shooting and/or repair assistance.